Summer meals

 Free Meals in Rural Communities.
 Many communities offer free meals to children during the summer, typically at schools, community centers or public libraries.
 But for many years, children were only allowed to eat the food if they stayed there.
 This meant that kids who lived far from such a meals site might not get the chance to eat — especially in rural communities.

-But with these new policy changes that No Kid Hungry and others fought for, schools and local nonprofits in rural communities can now offer meals delivery and pick-up services, instead of requiring children to travel to the sites where the meals are served.
+But with these new policy changes that No Kid Hungry and others fought for, free meals in rural communities are available through Sun Meals To-Go.
+Schools and local nonprofits can now offer meal delivery and grab-and-go services, instead of requiring children to eat their meals at the distribution site.

 Traditional Summer Meals Sites.
 Meanwhile, many children still rely on free summer meals served at community sites in neighborhoods across the country, from schools to parks to libraries.

 With your support, we’ll make sure every child gets the healthy food they need to have a great summer.
-Learn more about the ways you can help hungry kids or make a donation today.
+Learn more about the ways you can help kids facing hunger or make a donation today.